mckennapsean/dissertation/content/09-conclude.md

-The role of the design activity framework is illustrated through two case studies for cyber security.
+The role of the design activity framework is illustrated through two case studies for cybersecurity.
 The first case study explored a redesign project of a company's visualization tool [@McKenna2014].
 The design activity framework was established based on our reflections of the various activities we performed as a design team, utilizing user-centered design methods such as qualitative coding